john-itcsolutions/cheirrs/README.md

 `juju add-relation docker-registry containerd`

-We would also like to be able to develop the postgresql database structure and details ('haus' database) using pgadmin4.
+We would also like to be able to develop the postgresql database structure and details ('house' database) using pgadmin4.
 To this end we construct a 'pgadmin4' charm as follows (with inspiration from 'smart-web').
 /
 The pgadmin4 docker container is available from Docker hub with:

 `docker pull dpage/pgadmin4`

-However, this image would need not to be tagged or pulled as that happens pushed to the docker-registry as in this document above (for smart-web), if the docker-registry works for you.
+This image would need to be tagged and pushed to the docker-registry as in this document above (for smart-web), if the docker-registry works for you.

 The following builds and deploys the pgadmin4 charm which will seek the requested image (dpage/pgadmin4) from the docker-registry, as specified in metadata.yaml.